chadmmm/chadmmm.github.io/tutorials/IntelliJ-Defaults.md

 <h2>Tutorial</h2>

 <h3>1.
 Navigate to the Default Settings</h3>
 Start up IntelliJ.
 At the bottom of the startup window, go to `Configure > Project Defaults > Settings`.
-If you're on Windows, there should be an option under File>Other Settings>Default Settings.
+If you're on Windows, there should be an option under `File>Other Settings>Default` Settings.

 <a href="../images/Tutorials/IntelliJ-Defaults/config1.png" target="#"><img class="ui huge floated image" href="../images/Tutorials/IntelliJ-Defaults/config1.png"></a>

-After this step you can just follow the steps outlined in the (JavaScript Coding Standards}[http://courses.ics.hawaii.edu/ics314f16/morea/coding-standards/reading-javascript-coding-standards.html] page.
+After this step you can just follow the steps outlined in the (JavaScript Coding Standards)[http://courses.ics.hawaii.edu/ics314f16/morea/coding-standards/reading-javascript-coding-standards.html] page.

 <h3>2.
 Import and add the ics-se-code-style Code Style Scheme</h3>
 Go to `Editor > Code Style > JavaScript`.
 Import the <a href="http://courses.ics.hawaii.edu/ics314f16/morea/development-environments/ics-se-code-style.xml" target="#"> ics-se-code-style.xml</a> into IntelliJ and select it.